'Carpet Cleaning…what!?’ was the reaction from an old colleague….

 I enjoyed the experience and decided to buy the franchise.
 My wife thought the idea of me cleaning anything was mad, and I had no prior knowledge whatsoever of running a business, but before being let loose, I did have a good 3 week training package provided by Guardsman, a valuable set of transferable skills gained as a radiographer, plus a lot of on the job training from Terry Keith, the franchise’s previous owner.

 Three years down the line and it’s still early days, but everything is going in the right direction.
 I really enjoy what I do, have no regrets about my new path and love to see what a difference some of my hard work can do for people.

-Yes, I work too many hours, it’s a steep learning curve and I drive too much (about 30k miles per year) while covering the whole county, but I wouldn’t go back to my old job now.
+Yes, I work too many hours, it’s a steep learning curve and I drive too much (about 30k miles per year) while covering the whole county and travelling to the occasional London office cleaning job, but I wouldn’t go back to my old life now.
 I love travelling around this fab part of the world and meeting customers face to face (some of whom have led incredible lives), and it’s a joy to hear their tales.